compiled by Christopher Flaherty from various sources

 Milly Walker, the Collections Manager/Curator for the Dublin Dr Pepper Bottling Co.
 Museum in Dublin, Texas, sent me a very nice email on November 21, 2002, in which she said “We are very impressed with the accuracy of your information.”
 That’s not an official endorsement, of course, but I think it says a lot.

-Right now I'd like to stress that this FAQ is UNOFFICIAL, meaning that it is not endorsed or authorized by The Dr Pepper Company, Dr Pepper/Seven Up, Inc., or any other corporate or business entity connected with Dr Pepper.
-Dr Pepper/Seven Up, Inc. owns all Dr Pepper copyrights and trademarks.
+Right now I'd like to stress that this FAQ is UNOFFICIAL, meaning that it is not endorsed or authorized by The Dr Pepper Company, The Dr Pepper Snapple Group, Inc., or any other corporate or business entity connected with Dr Pepper.
+Dr Pepper Snapple Group, Inc. owns all Dr Pepper copyrights and trademarks.
 Additionally, I'm not employed by Dr Pepper, nor do I work for the Dr Pepper Company in any capacity, and Dr Pepper does not compensate me for the time I dedicate towards writing this FAQ (though I probably wouldn't stop them if they did).
-I just put this together in my spare time for the purpose of providing quick answers to common questions about Dr Pepper which appear frequently on alt.fan.dr-pepper.
+I just put this together in my spare time for the purpose of providing quick answers to common (and not-so common) questions about Dr Pepper which appear on the Internet and in my email.
 So, in other words, please don't sue me.
 I'm too broke as it is.
 Let me know if you like it!

 f.
 How can I contribute/make suggestions/submit corrections to this FAQ?

-Post them to alt.fan.dr-pepper or email me at dpfaq@freenewyork.net with "DPFAQ" in the header someplace.
+Email me at dpfaq@freenewyork.net with "DPFAQ" or something similar in the header someplace.
 As far as I know, everything here is accurate, but if it turns out something is incorrect, let me know and I'll correct it as soon as possible.

 Section 1: History and Trivia